VIAME/VIAME/examples/object_tracker_training/README.rst

 ********

-This document corresponds to `this online example`_, in addition to the examples/object_tracker_training folder in a VIAME installation.
+This document corresponds to `this online example`_, in addition to the object_tracker_training example folder in a VIAME installation.

 .. _this online example: https://github.com/Kitware/VIAME/tree/master/examples/object_tracker_training